How to Create the Perfect Eyebrow Shape for Your Face

 - A pencil (you can use the white eyeliner if you'd like)

 - Take your pencil and lay it vertically against your nostril so that the stick reaches up to your eyebrow.
 In the photos, it is listed as "A." That point is where your eyebrow should begin—mark it with your white eyeliner.
 Do not pluck before that point; anything after it, pluck.
-Plucking before that line will create more space of no hair and give the illusion that your nose is wider that it actually is.
+Plucking before that line will create more space of no hair and give the illusion that your nose is wider than it actually is.
 Not plucking before that line will give not only a unibrow effect but also the illusion that your nose is narrower than it may actually be.

-- Next, take the same pencil, and lay it so that it begins at your nostril and passes directly over your pupil.
+- Next, take the same pencil and lay it so that it begins at your nostril and passes directly over your pupil.
 Mark the point where the pencil intersects with your eyebrow with your white eyeliner.
 This point is listed in the photos as "B." This is the point where your arch should be at its highest point.
 How high or low is your own decision.
 But for beginners, a low arch is always safest.

 - Last, still working from the nostril, lay the pencil at the edge of your eye.
 Mark the point where the pencil crosses your eyebrow with your white eyeliner.
 In the photos, that point is listed as "C." This is where your eyebrow should end.
-Anything over that line will make your entire face appear wider and your eyes smaller.
-While anything before that line will do the opposite.
+Anything over that line will make your entire face appear wider and your eyes smaller while anything before that line will do the opposite.

-Now that you've used these lines to draw your points, begin with stray-away hairs and work your way closer to the brow.
+- Now that you've used these lines to draw your points, begin with stray-away hairs, and work your way closer to the brow.
 Once you've reached the actual eyebrow, stop.

-Then, ever so slightly, begin to shape your brow upward as you begin to reach your second point.
+- Then, ever so slightly, begin to shape your brow upward as you begin to reach your second point.
 You don't have to pluck too much; it's easier to go back and pluck more than to fix what's damage that's already been done.
-After point B, slowly begin to shape it downward once more, making the brow thinner as you reach your final point.
+After point B, slowly begin to shape it downwards once more, making the brow thinner as you reach your final point.
 If it's too thick, repeat that same process until you reach your desired width and height.

 Remember to do this in a mirror where you can see both eyes.
 When I pluck my eyebrows, I'm constantly looking from one to the other to make sure that I am in line with my natural eye shape and the shape that I'm grooming them into.